BillWan-zzzyyy/Sky-Drive/README.md

 ## 📚 Other Resources <a name="resources"></a>

-Our team is actively working on research projects in the field of AI and autonomous driving.
+Our team at Sky-Lab is actively working on research projects in the field of AI and autonomous driving.
 Here are a few of them you might find interesting:

 - **[VLM-RL for Safe Autonomous Driving](https://github.com/zihaosheng/VLM-RL)**
 - **[Human as AI mentor](https://zilin-huang.github.io/HAIM-DRL-website/)**